CodeBlackwell/server-side-Immutable-react-redux/README.md

 # server-side-Immutable-react-redux-boilerplate
 #### This is a simple app that is meant to show how to wire together ReactJS, Redux, and ImmutableJS being served by an express server.
-It is meant to be as barebones as possible as not to overcomplicate things, making this hard to adapt.
+It is meant to be as barebones as possible as not to overcomplicate things, making it hard to adapt for your own uses.
+Enjoy :)

 ## Usage
 `npm run dev`